input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 2. there is a value, `proxiedToken`, in `FUELOracleDatum` which corresponds to the `version` of the redeemer;

-3. the `proxiedToken` in `proxiedTokens` mints `k > 0` tokens with token name `""`; and
+3. the `proxiedToken` mints `k > 0` tokens with token name `""`; and

 4. `FUELProxyPolicy` only mints `-k` tokens (i.e., burns `k` tokens) with token name `FUEL`.

 Note that in the burning `FUELProxyPolicy` case, we burn `k` `FUELProxyPolicy` (i.e., mint `-k`) only if we mint `k > 0` of the proxied token.
 This is because unlike minting, where one may arbitrarily mint tokens iff the minting policy succeeds, burning tokens requires the participant to additionally spend such tokens from an address.
-This is inconvenient since the proxied minting policy must be present in some address when attempting to burn, but as time goes on, updates may invalidate such tokens.
+This is inconvenient since the proxied minting policy must be present in some address the user may spend when attempting to burn, but as time goes on, updates may invalidate such tokens.
 So, this design avoids this subtle annoyance.

 The entire workflow is summarized as follows.